The common question I have often been asked when I meet potential clients,

 - According to Zero Limit Web, the first five organic results on the first page alone accounts for 67.60% of all the clicks.

 - Search Engine Watch has mentioned that 94% of clicks in the SERPs go to organic results.

-When users click on a particular website from search result page, they are more likely to find the right information they are looking for.
+When users click on a particular website from the search result page, they are more likely to find the right information they are looking for.
 The relevancy of the sites displayed on the search result pages is more valuable compared to other sources of traffic.
 Although social media traffic is increasing over the years, search engine traffic has the best ROI.

 Many digital marketers tend to argue one is better than the other.
-I would argue that SEO is the best digital marketing efforts.
+I would argue that SEO is the best digital marketing effort.
 But, paid search advertising is better compared to SEO if you’ve just launched your site.
-You can’t be expecting any traffic if you’re new unless you ready to pay for the traffic.
+You can’t be expecting any traffic if you’re new unless you are ready to pay for the traffic.
 Don’t get comfortable with PPC and ignore SEO because you don’t want to lose your long-term potential.

 Evaluate what is best for your business.
 You need to fully understand the differences between SEO and SEM and take appropriate efforts to drive targeted traffic that converts.